 - Hotter, more humid climates seem to contribute to oily skin.

-- Over washing.
-If you’re over-cleansing your skin, oil production can amp up to protect against moisture loss
+- Over-washing.
+If you’re over-cleansing your skin, oil production can ramp up to protect against moisture loss

 - Sun exposure

 - Certain cosmetics

 The most important thing to remember when caring for oily skin is that you want to achieve a balance.
 It’s all too common for someone to run out and buy the harshest anti-oil, anti-acne products they can find to combat the shine.
 However, these products can damage the skin and cause the skin to produce even more oil in response to the assault.
 Choose oil-free cleansers and skincare products, but don’t go overboard on harsh ingredients.